 Were you or someone you love injured by defective machinery in St. Petersburg, Florida?
 If someone else is responsible, you could be entitled to substantial compensation.
 If you were injured in a workplace accident, you are likely entitled to workers’ compensation benefits that will pay for your medical bills and a portion of your lost wages.

 In the case of defective machinery, however, there could be other sources of compensation that may cover additional damages such as pain and suffering and the full amount of your lost income.
 The St. Petersburg defective machinery lawyers at Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers are strong advocates who will identify all potential sources of recovery and help you get the money you need.

 For more than 66 years, we’ve been the St. Petersburg, FL law firm people trust to stand up tall to insurance companies and at-fault parties.
 We fight hard to maximize your compensation.
-Call our law office today at (727) 796-8282 for your free consultation.
+Call our law office today at (727) 796-8282 for your free consultation in St. Petersburg.

 How Our St. Petersburg Workers’Compensation Lawyers Can Help if You’ve Been Injured By Defective Machinery